robskrob/Dirty-Sprite-2/README.md

 # Vimlander 3

-This is near copy of [Vimlander-2-The-Quickening](https://github.com/spicycode/Vimlander-2-The-Quickening).
+This is a near copy of [Vimlander-2-The-Quickening](https://github.com/spicycode/Vimlander-2-The-Quickening).
 However, Vimlander causes editor bugs whenever I install it so I have modified it to reduce editor glitches.

 ## Setting up Vimlander 3